silverjana/SEI-project3-Earthbnb-backend/README.md

 #### Day 9
 Frontend:
-Group implemented update image option for add property page and finished styling main page Realising we were severely behind on schedule with the styling, I concentrated on that even if the back end was not perfect:
+Group implemented update image option for add property page and finished styling main page.

+Realising we were severely behind on schedule with the styling, I concentrated on that even if the back end was not perfect:
 - created and styled the sticky footer with links to our github pages.
 Then I put  the treehouse logo together in Canvas and added it to navbar.
 I downloaded a font file, imported it to main.scss with @font-face and styled the title.
 - styled drop down menus for navbar and main page filter, the error and submitted messages for forms, and added a  “go back” button after a successful login that navigates to the previous page.